tiennt0212/quantum-purse-web-static/README.md

 # Deploy the web app to your github
 npm run deploy
 ```

-## For testing and contribution
- - prerequisites: Docker

 ## Usage Example 1 - Creating a new wallet with a new seed phrase.